heonwoo1315/heonwoo1315/README.md

 <div align="center">

 ### 💡 Introduction
-**"This is Heonwoo Park, a back-end developer who defines problems based on data and compares alternatives to derive optimal solutions."**
+**"This is HeonWoo Park, a back-end developer who defines problems based on data and compares alternatives to derive optimal solutions."**

 </div>